Is There New Physics Beyond 30 TeV in the BOAT?: Conclusion

-\textit{Conclusion} -- This letter highlights the potential of TeV gamma rays from GRB~221009A, detected by LHAASO, to constrain the influence of LIV on the spectrum in the quadratic subluminal scenario for the process $\gamma\gamma \to e^-e^+$.
+In this work, we highlight the potential of TeV gamma rays from GRB~221009A, detected by LHAASO, to constrain the influence of LIV on the spectrum in the quadratic subluminal scenario for the process $\gamma\gamma \to e^-e^+$.
 To this end, we use the recently derived modified cross section~\cite{Carmona:2024thn}.
 Having no results of the LHAASO data analysis in these energy bins (signal or upper limits), we were not able to set constraints on the LIV energy scale.
 However, the results of our analysis motivate further investigation of apparent excesses with insufficient statistical significance, i.e., non-detections, in $E \gtrsim 30$~TeV regime of the BOAT data, to search for spectral anomalies consistent with LIV or to place more stringent lower bounds on the scale~$\Lambda$.
+We verified that our conclusions are robust against the choice of EBL model, obtaining consistent phenomenological behavior when using the Saldana-Lopez et al. (2021), Dom\'inguez et al. (2011) and Finke et al. (2022) models.

-We also emphasize the quasi-empirical relation found between the SED maxima in the LIV cases and the corresponding scale $\Lambda$, which provides a direct connection between observable spectral features and the underlying scale of new physics.
+We also emphasize the quasi-empirical relation found between the SED maxima in the LIV cases and the corresponding scale $\Lambda$.
+In particular, we verified that the energy at which the LIV-modified SED maximum occurs scales proportionally to $\Lambda^{2/3}$.
+This behavior has no dependence on the EBL model or the intrinsic spectrum of the source for the energy scales $\Lambda$ considered.
+Moreover, this relation provides a direct connection between observable spectral features and the underlying scale of new physics.
 This scaling relation allows one to estimate, from the maximum energy accessible to a given experiment, the range of $\Lambda$ values that can be effectively probed within the quadratic subluminal scenario.
-In this context, the advent of wide–field, high-duty-cycle detectors such as LHAASO and future facilities like SWGO~\cite{SWGO:2025taj} promises continuous monitoring of the sky, significantly enhancing the chances of capturing high-energy transients and enabling increasingly precise tests of LIV-induced spectral anomalies.
+In this context, the advent of currently operating and future wide–field, high-duty-cycle detectors such as LHAASO and SWGO, together with next-generation IACT facilities such as CTAO, significantly enhances the chances of capturing high-energy transients and enabling increasingly precise tests of LIV-induced spectral anomalies.

+More generally, the sensitivity of gamma-ray observations to LIV effects is controlled also by the propagation distance and by the dominant background photon field in the relevant energy range.
+In particular, observations of galactic sources extending into the PeV regime, where the CMB provides the dominant target photon field, can probe LIV energy scales several orders of magnitude above those accessible with TeV observations of extragalactic sources.
+This highlights the importance of accounting for the interplay between the gamma-ray energy and the propagation distance when discussing searches for LIV.
+In this respect, dedicated studies of galactic UHE sources observed by LHAASO~\cite{LHAASO:2021gok,LHAASO:2024psv} are expected to play a crucial role in significantly extending the region of the new-physics parameter space that can be tested.